Stop Competing With Yourself

 What Is Keyword Cannibalization?

-A keyword cannibalization issue occurs when more than one URL targets the same search query or search intent.
+FOr example, a keyword cannibalization issue occurs when more than one URL targets the same search query or search intent.
 For example, your product page for “travel backpacks” might compete with a blog post on “best travel backpack for work.”

 Both pages are optimized around the same keyword, but their purpose is different or the content is too similar, or EXACTLY the same— and that’s exactly where SEO cannibalization begins.
 Instead of sending a strong, unified signal to the search engine, your site sends mixed messages.